quic/sense/README.md

 ## Advanced Options

-You can further improve your model's performance by training on top of temporally annotated data; individually labelled frames that identify the event locally in the video versus treating every frame with the same label.
-For instructions on how to prepare your data with temporal annotation, refer to this [page](https://github.com/TwentyBN/sense/wiki/tools#temporal-annotations-tool).
+You can further improve your model's performance by training on top of temporally annotated data; individually tagged frames that identify the event locally in the video versus treating every frame with the same label.
+For instructions on how to prepare your data with temporal annotations, refer to this [page](https://github.com/TwentyBN/sense/wiki/tools#temporal-annotations-tool).

 After preparing your dataset with our temporal annotations tool, pass `--temporal_training` as an additional